AGFeldman/rpad/README.md

 *A diary application that you can use on multiple machines without having your data clobbered by Dropbox consistency issues.*

 Note: At present, this is very specialized to my toolset.
 It has been tested on Ubuntu 14.04 and 15.10.
+Mac OS X is not supported.
 It uses Vim 7.3 or higher for text editing, EncFS for encryption, and Git for version control.
 It is intended for use with Dropbox or other background-sync services.

 **Features**
 - Add entries from any machine